Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Yes, high-stakes licensing exams can be taken online when remote proctoring is used to protect exam content and academic integrity.

-Yes, licensing requirements can vary from state to state due to different laws, regulations, and standards set by each state’s regulatory bodies or licensing boards.
+Yes, requirements can vary from state to state due to different laws, regulations, and standards set by each state’s regulatory bodies or licensing boards.